fpcorso/data-blog/content/pages/about.md

 I created an Xbox 360 game called "A Game of Hockey" which was basically a clone of Pong but with 4 paddles.
 I released it in the Xbox Live Indie Games program that was relatively new at the time.

 This game was full of bugs and I am surprised anyone bought it.
 But, they did and it made me realize that I could have a future creating software.
+I recently recreated this game and uploaded it to itch.io if you want to [play it yourself](https://chronosstudio.itch.io/a-game-of-hockey) to see how awful it was 😅.

 Now, 13 years later, I have worked on a variety of different projects and businesses from many different industries.
-My current side project, [Falcon Insights](https://falconinsights.app/), is a business reporting tool that uses AI to generate daily scorecards and weekly reports for businesses.
+My current side project, [LiteSurveys](https://litesurveys.com/), is a survey tool people can use to add quick slide-in surveys to their website (you might have seen one or two on this site).

 Over the years, I have developed a passion for data analysis, visualization, and machine learning.
 But, most of my other sites are focused on marketing, business, or WordPress related topics so I haven't had a place to share some of the cool data or Python projects I am working on.
 This is why this site was created.